-We strongly encourage you to wear an appropriate mask to reduce the chances of spreading illness during 432 class meetings for the entire Spring 2023 semester.
-Professor Love will usually wear a mask, and will maintain a substantial distance from you when he isn't doing so.
+We strongly encourage you to wear an appropriate mask (or stay home and watch the Zoom recording) if you are ill to reduce the chances of spreading that illness during 432 class meetings for the entire Spring 2024 semester.
+Professor Love will wear a mask (or pivot to Zoom) if he isn't feeling well, and will maintain a substantial distance from you when he isn't doing so.

 - Multiple students and teaching assistants in this course either care for small children, those suffering with medical problems, or both. - Professor Love lost most of July 2022 to COVID-19, and is at high risk, and naturally wants to limit the chances of a recurrence.
+He also is in a show in February, and really doesn't want to be sick for that.